-Unfortunately, some of these titles are getting hard to find at brick and mortar bookshops, so to help ensure you can get your own copy I've tracked them all down at The Book Depository, which is where I buy almost all my books (gotta love that super-fast free international shipping, hey? 😉 ).
+Unfortunately, some of these titles are getting hard to find at brick and mortar bookshops, so to help ensure you can get your own copy I've tracked them all down at either The Book Depository, which is where I buy almost all my books (gotta love that super-fast free international shipping, hey? 😉 ), or Amazon US.

 1. The Sewing Book by Alison Smith

-The Sewing Book is easily one of the best sewing reference books available today.
+The Sewing Book is easily one of the top sewing books available today.
 Written by Alison Smith and published in 2015, it's a hefty and comprehensive book that covers a wide variety of techniques and projects suitable for a beginner all the way up to advanced sewing enthusiasts.
 Unfortunately, it's getting very difficult to find in Australia now; however, you can still get it from The Book Depository for less than 50 Aussie bucks (and free international shipping!).